BlogReportHelpPricingLogin

 Check Mark

-Workload management is the process of distributing tasks to maximize team efficiency and prevent burnout.
+Workload management is the strategic distribution of tasks to boost efficiency and prevent burnout, which is a leading cause of work absence in Germany.

 Check Mark